git-town/git-town/website/src/commands/sync.md

 [sync-tags](../preferences/sync-tags.md) configures whether Git Town syncs Git tags with the `origin` remote.

-### Why does git-sync update a branch before deleting it?
+### Why does git-sync sometimes update a local branch whose tracking branch was deleted before deleting it?

 "git town sync" can delete branches if their tracking branch was deleted at the remote.
 To do so while guaranteeing that it never loses any of your changes, "git town sync" needs to prove that the branch to be deleted contains no unshipped changes.

+The easiest way to do that is by finding the local branch in sync with its tracking branch before running `git fetch`.
+So, if you run `git town sync` regularly, especially before shipping, you will not encounter this problem.

-Git Town verifies this by diffing the branch to delete against its parent branch.
+If a local shipped branch is not in sync with its tracking branch on your machine, Git Town must check for unshipped local changes by diffing the branch to delete against its parent branch.
 Only branches with an empty diff can be deleted safely.
 For this diff to potentially be empty, Git Town needs to sync the branch first, even if it's going to be deleted right afterwards.